-Source(s): RIMES Technologies Corp.; Invesco, RIMES Technologies Corp.; Lipper Inc.
+Source(s): RIMES Technologies Corp.

-The MSCI World IndexSM is an unmanaged index considered representative of stocks of developed countries.
+The MSCI All Country World ex USA[®] Index is an index considered representative of developed and emerging stock markets, excluding the US.
 The index is computed using the net return, which withholds applicable taxes for non-resident investors.